-"The Lviv National Gallery of the Lviv National Art Gallery delivered a lectureDr.
-Vita Susak Art (1907-2012): The Collection and Urban History."
+Dr. Vita Susak of The Lviv National Art Gallery delivered a lecture "The Lviv National Gallery of Art (1907-2012): The Collection and Urban History."

-century occupied a special place inth"The 20
+"The 20th century occupied a special place

-history of Lviv, and Lviv was a very special case in the history of that century.
+in history of Lviv, and Lviv was a very special case in the history of that century.
 The city, which remained on that very valleys and hills, has changed its state affiliation five times, becoming consequently an Austrian, Polish, Soviet, German, again Soviet, and Ukrainian city.
 These changes provoked altering of social spaces of the Galician capital, altering its ethnic dominants.
 The statement by French sociologist Henri Lefebre ("The Production of the Space" /La production de l'espace, 1974, p.33, 50) became classic: "Every society produces a space, its own space, ... and in spational practice the reproduction of social relations is predominant."
 This relationship and domination have been cast on the exterior - in Lviv architecture, and the interior - in archives, libraries, museum collections, in history of their collecting, splitting, contributing, confiscating and (re)orienting.
 All these directly concerns the museums - historical, ethnographical, and art museums alike.
 While visiting art museums, where the best artworks from their collections are simply exposed, we understand that they are exposed not "simply," and that the museum halls are the representational space of that social realm, to which they belong in the moment, and this representational space achieves symbolic force.